-Urethral Slings for Urinary Incontinence in Alexandria and Woodbridge
+Urethral Slings for Urinary Incontinence in Woodbridge

-Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who loose urine in certain stress situations like coughing, sneezing or exercising.
+Sudden Urinary Incontinence (SUI) is a condition among women who have poor bladder control and who lose urine in certain stress situations like coughing, sneezing, or exercising.
 To help correct this problem and restore bladder control, surgical procedures called urethral sling procedures can be used to create a sling around the neck of the bladder and the urethra (tube that carries urine from the bladder) to keep the bladder closed during stress situations.

 Depending on the type of sling used, and your physician’s direction, these procedures may be performed in a hospital or outpatient surgery center.